 This is where most Queensland businesses will feel the pressure.
 The key emissions requirements are:

-• Scope 3 emissions: Mandatory from Year 2 (FY2027–28).
-This covers all indirect emissions in your value chain — your suppliers, contractors, transport, purchased goods, and business travel.
+- Scope 3 emissions: Mandatory from Year 2 (FY2027–28).
+This covers all indirect emissions in your value chain: your suppliers, contractors, transport, purchased goods, and business travel.
 A one-year grace period applies, but supplier data collection should start in Year 1 given the complexity of preparation.
+Read why the grace period is not a reason to pause Scope 3 preparation.

 What About Assurance?